About Us

 13. "It looks like Blue Funnel closed on another system," Miles said, who was drifting through the financial district at Balipor.
 The financial district was an intergalactic duty-free zone with no known oversight.
 Anything under Zena could be bartered there.
 The Blue Funnel banking conglomerate runs the financial infrastructure on virtually every shell in the Universe and maintains a prestigious consulate in the quarter.

-19. "You got it!"
-Miles answered, "it's one of ours."
-SGK's are financial savants owned by the Seven Gates Corporation.
-It was not illegal for a corporation to adopt children, but Seven Gates was the only corporation that did.
-They were fiercely protective of Vejhon's fiscal infrastructure, so the Psionic Guard left them to their own warrants and devices; unvested, but well protected.
+19. SGK's are financial savants owned by the Seven Gates Corporation; although it wasn't illegal for a corporation to adopt a child, Seven Gates was the only company that did.
+SGK's were savagely protective of Vejhon's fiscal sovereignty, so the Psionic Guard left them to their own devices; unvested, but well protected.
 "Guards Bless them!"
 Wexli said.
 It was now confirmed that Seven Gates had infiltrated Blue Funnel, "Finally!"
+The best litmus test of an SGK was to try arguing with one.

 24.